PHOTOS Interface in C++; Technical and Physics Documentation: Testing

-The first check after installation of {\tt PHOTOS} is whether some energy momentum non conservation appears.
+The first check after installation of {\tt PHOTOS} is whether some energy momentum non-conservation appears.
 Such offending events should be studied before {\tt PHOTOS} and after {\tt PHOTOS} is run to modify them.
-If it is impossible to understand why inconsistencies for energy momentum non conservation were created by {\tt PHOTOS}, the authors should be contacted.
-Sometimes monitoring how an event is constructed inside the {\tt FORTRAN} part of the code may be useful.
-For that purpose the steering of monitoring\footnote{See Appendix \ref{App:Logging} for the command {\tt Log::LogPhlupa(int from, int to)}} is available from the C++ part of the code.
+If it is impossible to understand why inconsistencies for energy momentum non-conservation were created by {\tt PHOTOS}, the authors should be contacted.
+Sometimes monitoring how an event is constructed inside the internal {\tt C} part of the code may be useful.
+For that purpose a monitoring option\footnote{See Appendix \ref{App:Logging} for the command {\tt Log::LogPhlupa(int from, int to)}} is available from the {\tt C++} part of the code.
 In practice only rather advanced users will profit from the printouts.
 However, it may be sent to the authors and help to quickly identify the cause of the problems.